6 Things Utah Residents Can Do To Offset Traffic Smog

 Smog in Salt Lake City, Utah is putting Utahans in imminent danger.
 As the population increases with the Silicon Slopes tech movement, pollution from cars is escalating with heightened highway transit.

 As you can guess, the health effects of smog are ever-increasing as studies continue to prove the relationship between air pollution and disease.
 The reality is that air pollution will never diminish, but we’ve compiled an actionable list with multiple opportunities to offset some of the Utah smog caused by traffic.

-1. Skip the drive-thru and go inside; save 3-5 minutes of emissions.
+1. Skip the drive-thru and go inside; save three to five minutes of emissions.

-Let’s face it when life gets busy, we find ourselves in the drive-thru.
-While opting for fast food does cut down on our prep, cook, and cleanup at home, it adds to our CO² emissions.
+Let’s face it, when life gets busy, we find ourselves in the drive-thru.
+While opting for fast food does cut down on our prep, cooking and cleanup at home, it adds to our CO² emissions.

-Did you know that the average service in a drive-thru ranges from 3 minutes to 5 minutes?
+Did you know that the average service in a drive-thru ranges from three minutes to five minutes?
 Imagine how quickly those emissions add up from one customer to the next.
-In fact, 5 minutes idling in the drive-thru line adds up to about ⅔ of a mile driven.
+In fact, five minutes idling in the drive-thru line adds up to about ⅔ of a mile driven.

-About 27% of commuters drive between 11 and 20 miles one-way to work.
-Drive to work Monday through Friday for a year and your car emissions for that daily 40-mile round-trip equals about 8 months of energy emissions for a home.
+About 27 percent of commuters drive between 11 and 20 miles one-way to work.
+Drive to work Monday through Friday for a year and your car emissions for that daily 40-mile round-trip equals about eight months of energy emissions for a home.

 The app will also calculate the best candidates for rideshare, meaning you will rarely travel out of your way to pick up another rider — this, in turn, saves car emissions.
 Lastly, without a car, you won’t have to worry about paying parking fees!